- College Code:

 - Students must be able to receive instruction, respond and research in the English language.

-- Applicants will be tested in Mathematics, Mechanical Reasoning and English
+- Complete tests in Mathematics, Mechanical Reasoning and English and:

-- Applicants who complete the required tests may be invited to return for a personal interview
+- Applicants who complete the required tests may be invited to return for an interview

 - Acceptance is based on a combination of the test results and the personal interview

-Tuition & FeesThis program is funded by the Government of Ontario.
+Tuition & FeesThis program is funded by Employment and Social Development Canada.

 Graduate OpportunitiesGraduates may choose to pursue an apprenticeship in the welding or metal fabricating industries.